LEAPMOTOR T03 running costs and reliability

 Charging costs will be low, especially if you top up slowly at home or work.
 Insurance might be hampered by its group 25 rating – always good to get a quote with someone like Parkers Compare.
 Despite that, the T03 should prove a very affordable daily driver.

 Depreciation is harder to predict given it’s a new brand, but Stellantis backing should help.
-PCP deals and monthly leasing rates are aggressively low, and as the cheapest electric car you can buy (at the time of writing), and the cash price is eye-opening.
+PCP deals and monthly leasing rates are aggressively low, and as the cheapest car you can buy (at the time of writing), the cash price is eye-opening.

 Servicing and warranty